High-dimensional Mixed Graphical Models

-The data are generated as follows.
-First we generate the underlying graph structure given a maximum node degree: for the case where the maximum node degree is 2, we use a chain graph of the first 81 nodes; when the maximum node degree is 6, we generate a random graph from the Erdos-Renyi model.
-To enforce the maximum node degree constraint, we simply regenerate the adjacency matrix if there are any degrees larger than 6, which does not require many attempts since the graphs are very sparse under this setting.
-For the maximum node degree of 10, we assign 10 edges to the first node and randomly generate the other 70 edges from the Erdos-Renyi model, thus creating a sparse graph with a hub.
-The first $q$ nodes in the adjacency matrix are taken to correspond to the binary variables.
-Given the true graph, we set all parameters corresponding to absent edges to be 0.
-For the other (non-zero) parameters, we set the $\{\lambda_j, \lambda_{jk}, \eta_j\}$ to be 1 or $-1$ with equal probability, and the off-diagonal elements of $\{\Phi_0, \Phi_j\}$ to 2 or $-2$ with equal probability.
+Once the graph is fixed, we set all parameters corresponding to absent edges to 0.
+For the non-zero parameters, we set $\{\lambda_j, \lambda_{jk}, \eta_j\}$ to be positive or negative with equal probability and the absolute value of each non-zero $\eta_j$ is drawn from the uniform distribution on the interval $(0.9a, 1.1a)$ and each non-zero $\lambda_j$ or $\lambda_{jk}$ is from $(0.9c,1.1c)$.
+For $\{\Phi_0, \Phi_j\}$, we set the off-diagonal elements to be positive or negative with equal probability, and the absolute value of each non-zero parameter is also drawn from a uniform distribution, on the interval $(0.9b, 1.1b)$.
+The parameters $a$, $b$ and $c$ control the overall magnitude of the non-zero parameters and therefore the effective signal-to-noise ratio; we set $a=c=1$ and $b=2$.
+For the purpose of investigating the effect of the maximum node degree, varying the values of $a,b$ and $c$ does not result in a qualitative difference in the results.
 The diagonal elements of $\Phi_0$ are chosen so that $\Phi_0 + \sum_{j=1}^q\Phi_j z_j$ is positive definite for all possible $z$'s.
 We then generate the discrete variables $\V z_i$'s based on $2^q$ probabilities given by $P_z$ in \eqref{moments}.
-Since we use the exact discrete probabilities rather than MCMC methods to generate the binary data, the storage requirements prohibits taking a very large $q$ in simulations; however, this does not affect real data, and the method works well with large $q$ in Section \ref{sec:realdata}.
-Finally, for each $\V z_i$ we generate the continuous variables $\V y_i$ from a multivariate Gaussian distribution with mean $\xi_{\V z_i}$ and covariance $\Sigma_{\V z_i}$ defined by \eqref{moments}.
+Since we use the exact probability rather than MCMC methods to generate the binary variable, the memory requirements for the distribution $P_z$ makes it difficult to generate a large number of binary variables in simulations.
+However, this is not a problem for real data where the variables are already observed, and in fact our data analysis later in the paper demonstrates the method works well with large $q$.
+Finally, for each $\V z_i$, we generate the continuous part $\V y_i$ from a multivariate Gaussian distribution with mean $\xi_{\V z_i}$ and covariance $\Sigma_{\V z_i}$ defined by \eqref{moments}.

-The results in Figure \ref{fig:maxdegree} contain four ROC curves for both parameters and edges across a fine grid of the tuning parameters $\rho$, recorded both in percentage terms (FPR and TPR) and also in terms of counts (TP and FP), to get a better sense of the results on the real scale of the problem.
-The cut-off point for the parameter rate-based FPR is chosen at the point after which the curve does not change much, and the range of count-based FP is chosen to approximately match the range of FPR.
-The results show that as the maximum node degree increases, the model selection performance deteriorates, even though the total number of edges remains fixed.